 The Board adopts an estimated revenue and expenditure budget for the General Fund.
 The budget may be amended or modified at any time by the Board.
 Comparisons of estimated revenues and budgeted expenditures to actual are presented in the required supplementary information for the General Fund.
+The legal level of budgetary control (the level at which expenditures may not legally exceed appropriations) is the fund level.
 The expenditure budget and amendments are approved at the fund level.

 Encumbrance accounting is employed in the General Fund.
-Encumbrances (such as, purchase orders, contracts) outstanding at year-end are reported as restrictions of fund balance and do not constitute expenditures or liabilities because the commitments will be re-appropriated and honored during the subsequent year.
+Encumbrances (such as purchase orders and contracts) outstanding at year-end are reported as restrictions of fund balance and do not constitute expenditures or liabilities because the commitments will be re-appropriated and honored during the subsequent year.